YSmetana/ESP8266-RGBW-S-R/README.md

 In version **0.7** I was trying to use pull-down resistors for PWM output pins, but it turned out that ESP can not start if TX (GPIO1) pin is pulled low during the boot.
 So please just **remove R25** (don't solder it).
 PWM works fine without it (and probably without R22-R24 too :) ), and it was not in the original version.

-I did not use R8 (remove) either because it seems it duplicated by R11.
+I did not use R8 (remove) either because it seems it is duplicated by R11.

 Apparently, GPIO4 and GPIO5 are misplaced on the schematic (correct on the PCB footprint).

 ## Soldering

 ### Basic

-## Basic

 #### SMD
 * LK2 - just short it if you use LED strip and use input power for them.